pascallaliberte/pascallaliberte.me/the-objectives-course/index.md

 <div class="intro" markdown="1">
 **A 10-week course on writing _have-done_ lists: a clever way to write objectives to get on top of your day-to-day activities _while_ helping you advance on your bigger picture vision.**

-It'll start in a few weeks, with a group of 5 people, using examples and individual coaching.
-All done over email.
+The course starts on Feb 26, and the deadline to signup is Feb 19.

-[Get notified of the launch](#get-started) or check below for more details...
+[Signup now](#get-started) or check below for more details...
 </div>

 ***

 Hi.
-My name is [Pascal Laliberté](/) and, starting in a few weeks, I'll be offering a course **about a trick I've learned: how to write objectives in a way I call _have-done lists_**.
+My name is [Pascal Laliberté](/) and I'm offering a course **about a trick I've learned: how to write objectives in a way I call _have-done lists_**.

 ## Here's what **_have-done lists_** look like:
 {: .have-done-lists-heading }